oldgregg89/Currency-Exchanger/readme.md

 ## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac_
+_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, Mac, HTML, JavaScript, Webpack,CSS , bootstrap, _

 ### License